Behind every great invention is a great team of people – and DeGrey & Mason are no exception.

 According to DeGrey & Mason Director Ben Dixon, there are three main words to describe the TheiaCut™: unique, scintillating and vivid.
 It's clear that a huge amount of effort and treasure has gone into this new creation, and we recently sat down with Ben to discuss the never-before-seen TheiaCut™, and how his upcoming collection came to be.

 Hi Ben.
 For those who are unaware, would you just like to tell us a little bit about yourself, your brand, what its values are, how you got into the business...a bit of background really!

-“Hi, okay – well, I started my journey in jewelry right here in this building.
+“Hi, okay – well, I started my journey in jewellery right here in this building.
 I was here in 2004 when GemsTV first started, and I was actually working as a producer on SnatchIt (the shopping channel that was running alongside it).
-I worked for Steve Bennett for probably ten years before that, in IT sales – but jewelry was really where I found my passion.
+I worked for Steve Bennett for probably ten years before that, in IT sales – but jewellery was really where I found my passion.

 “I was working in football just briefly before that as well.”

 “A massive career change, yes.
 I was working at Birmingham City, for Karen Brady from The Apprentice, so it was a huge career change for me.
 But it’s something that I’m really happy to have had happen to me.
 It's consumed my life since then – I'm really a confirmed gemstone nerd now, I guess!

 “The journey of DeGrey & Mason has been that I left Gemporia in 2016 to set up the brand.
 I wanted to introduce the High Street to a different type of jewellery, and to design a silver set with an amazing array of gemstones.
 Unfortunately, the High Street wasn’t ready for that; all the meetings I had to sell the brand ended up being meetings where I took on consultancy to help them with their outsourcing, and to help make them greener and more ethically aware.